American Legion: G.I. Bill

 Throughout the 1940s, the Legion was active in providing support for veterans and soldiers who fought in World War II.
 The Legion wrote the original draft of the Veterans Readjustment Act, which became known as the G.I.
 Bill.
 The original draft is preserved at the Legion's National Headquarters.
-It was passed in 1944 by a conservative coalition in Congress that want to reach practically all wartime veterans, as opposed to the Roosevelt administration that wanted a much smaller program limited to poverty-stricken veterans.
+It was passed in 1944 by a conservative coalition in Congress that wanted to reach practically all wartime veterans, as opposed to the Roosevelt administration that wanted a much smaller program limited to poverty-stricken veterans.
 The Legion mobilized its members across the country and secured passage in June 1944.
 Benefits included low-cost home mortgages, low-interest loans to start a business or buy a farm, cash payments of tuition and living expenses to attend high school, college or vocational/technical school, as well as one year of unemployment compensation.
 It was available to veterans who had been on active duty during the war years for at least 120 days and had not been dishonorably discharged—exposure to combat was not required.
 The Legion helped veterans fill out the paperwork and obtain the benefits.

-Refusal of Japanese American veterans
+Debates about Japanese American veterans

 Many posts and departments refused Japanese Americans entry into the Legion, until white officers from the 442nd RCT lobbied on behalf of their troops, gaining charters for the segregated Nisei Post 1183 in Chicago, Illinois, and a joint Chinese and Japanese Cathay Post 185 in Denver, Colorado.
-California veterans managed to convince a forward thinking VFW state commander to grant charters for 14 segregated Nisei VFW posts to returning veterans there, however Washington and Oregon state commanders for both the VFW and the Legion refused, and those veterans were forced to form their own independent Nisei veteran organizations.
-Post 22 of Hood River, Oregon even passed a resolution to remove the names of 16 local Japanese-American veterans from its roll of honor.
+California veterans managed to convince a forward-thinking VFW state commander to grant charters for 14 segregated Nisei VFW posts to returning veterans there; however, Washington and Oregon state commanders for both the VFW and the Legion refused, and those veterans were forced to form their own independent Nisei veteran organizations.
+Post 22 of Hood River, Oregon, even passed a resolution to remove the names of 16 local Japanese-American veterans from its roll of honor.
 Scathing editorials in The Oregonian and The New York Times eventually caused the post to reverse its course, restoring all the names of Nisei servicemen from Hood River to the wall.